melissakinsey/tech/README.md

 ## Description

-As our second homework assignment, we were asked to create a preliminary portfolio consisting of three pages:
+This portfolio is for Melissa Kinsey, a technical writer in St. Louis, Missouri (hey, don't blame me—I just live here).
+It consists of five pages, three of which were originally built as a homework assignment for the Columbia University Engineering Full-Stack Boot Camp.
+The other two pages, "Tech Writing" and "GitHub," were added later.

 \*Home ("About" page): This page was the most difficult for me.
 I couldn't get the page to be responsive.
-I suspect I'll have to start from scratch and try it a different way.
+The page works better now, but I suspect I'll have to scrap flexbox and just use CSS grid on this page.

-\*Portfolio (work samples): I'm a technical writer, not a developer.
-I've also done some writing for Slate and other online sites.
-I had URLs and images handy, so I used them to fill out my portfolio page.
-The images are linked to my articles.
-Later I'll replace or supplement them with more technical writing samples.

-\*Contact (form): On this page, I customized the form a bit:

-**Added a header and footer
-**Reduced the size of the profile image
-**Added about a dozen additional country choices to the "Country" selector **Changed the background color and the color of the outline around each input area **Removed the redundant name prompts in the "First Name" and "Last Name" input areas **Validated the HTML with this nifty tool: https://validator.w3.org/nu/#textarea, which caught a stray div tag and a misplaced body tag (kinda important!).

-On all three pages, I added a favicon.
-I also incorporated a Google font called "Red Rose, cursive."
-The name is misleading, since the font is not cursive and there is no cursive variation available.
-The font is available in different weights, and I used two of them.
+\*Portfolio: In addition to tech writing, I do some hobby writing now and then for Slate and other online sites (that is, when I'm not also enrolled in a programming boot camp 20 hours a week).
+This page features my Slate stories.

+\*GitHub: This page features some projects we've done in class.
+Still amateurish, for sure, but not bad for having built each of them in a week, right?

+\*Tech Writing: This page features some of my tech writing samples.
+My attempt to password protect the page failed (for now), and I'm super careful about not violating any NDA I've signed with my current or a previous employer.
+But these samples don't give away any trade secrets, so I think I can post them publicly.
+(No doubt the foreign governments following my GitHub will be disappointed, though.)

+\*Contact (form): Call me!
+867-5309.
+I've got a blank space, baby.
+And I'll write your name.

 ## Credits